jorioux/docs/docs/events/recurring-events.md

 ## Season Subscriptions

+!!! warning "Warning"

+    It is recommended to use the new [Seasons](../seasons/index.md) feature instead.

 Recurring events can have **Season Subscriptions** enabled.
 When this option is active, members who join the event are automatically subscribed to all occurrences within the recurring event series.

 ![Season subscription toggle](../images/events/season-subscriptions-toggle.png)